 Dr Octopus, who became a mere flunky for the Kingpin, even giving up on his plans to become The Starscream shortly after the time he got defeated by a child.

 Hobgoblin, who was revealed to be nothing more than a petty crook and a wuss in his last appearance.
 Ironically this is true to the Jason Macendale/Hobgoblin of the comics.

 And Alistair Smythe, who Took a Level in Badass by becoming a mutant and leaving the Kingpin's services only to end up becoming a flunky for Silvermane in an even less important position than he was as the Kingpin's lackey.

-What an Idiot: In "Day of the Chameleon," none of the SHIELD agents present noticed that "Nick Fury"'s eye-patch was on the wrong eye, despite being right in front of them.
+What an Idiot!: In "Day of the Chameleon," none of the SHIELD agents present noticed that "Nick Fury"'s eye-patch was on the wrong eye, despite being right in front of them.
 Spidey was briefly fooled, too, but he noticed after mere seconds and despite being farther away.

 The Woobie: True to the comics, the sheer amount of crap poor Spidey gets put through over the course of this show, particularly from the second season onwards, is unbelievable.